Georgekemk/Educopter/software/README.md

 ## Install Raspberry Pi OS

-Download **Raspberry Pi Imager** from the Raspberry Pi website onto your laptop.
+Download **Raspberry Pi Imager** from the Raspberry Pi website to your laptop.

 Install the following image: